Filip-Kotlas/Double-pendulums/README.md

 # Double-pendulums
-Application visualizing order in chaotic behaviour of double pendulums
+Application visualizing order in chaotic behaviour of double pendulums.

+The manual will be added soon.